-Taste was left, and Katelyn, glad of a respite from simultaneously comforting and uncomfortable thoughts, gave her attention to it.
+Taste was left, and Katelyn, glad of a rest from thoughts that were both comforting and uncomfortable, gave her attention to it.
 She wasn’t sure how to explore it.
 She didn’t want to lick a rock or drink from the pond.
-So, she pulled her knees up and hugged them to herself and just sat.
+She pulled her knees up and hugged them to herself and just sat.
 As she relaxed more deeply into the experience, the air turned the palest of blues.
 It felt like fingers gently massaging her bare arms and the back of her neck.
 A panorama, like a shadow dance, moved across the cavern walls.
 Deer, bears, buffalo, burros, wild horses, osprey and eagles roamed the plains, forest edge and sky.
 Their colors were muted and took on the hues of the rock on which they were projected.
-Time and space traveled by in slow, methodical motion.
-Surely, she’d only been underground less than an hour, but eons of time paraded past until only stars were left, first twinkling, then snuffing out in pairs or singly.
+Time and space traveled by in slow, rhythmic motion.
+Surely, she’d been underground less than an hour, but eons of time paraded past until only stars were left, first twinkling, then snuffing out in pairs or singly.
 The heavens must be quite crowded, thought Katelyn, then wondered why she thought it.
 Are we there, too?
 Are we stardust?
-Of course we are.
+Of course, we are.
 She looked around.

 Nothing was in the cavern but rocks, a pond, and at least one frog, but it seemed like everything in existence—Everything that ever had been or ever would be—was here.
 She didn’t see or hear this.
-She just knew it.
-And she was here, too.
-And now she knew why the author of the article had not written anything about the cavern or even the tunnel.
-Maybe, especially the tunnel.
-A person had to be willing to enter the tunnel on his or her own.
+She just knew it, and she was here, too, and now she knew why the author of the article had not written anything about the cavern or even the tunnel.
+Maybe, especially the tunnel: a person had to be willing to enter the tunnel on his or her own.
 She watched as the gauzy air seemed to turn into tiny flower petals of pastel hues: periwinkle, apricot, rose; lavender, ivory, saffron.
 She stood.
 It seemed the thing to do.
 The air flower petals were the size of the seed part of dandelion fluff.
 Smaller, really, as she looked more closely at them.
 She thought of Joni Mitchell’s Woodstock lyrics, “and we’ve got to get ourselves back to the garden.”
 Is this where she was?
 Is this what had happened?
 She’d gone on a vision quest though she didn’t know it?
 Had she in some unconscious way asked to go on one when she decided to come to Helmsley after reading the article?
-No; she had asked much earlier than that.
+No; she had asked much earlier.
 It just had taken a little time to get herself to come.
 To consider.
 And, finally, she realized, to accept.

 The flower petals floated until moved by unseen currents.
-Katelyn lifted one hand and passed her fingers through them.
+Katelyn lifted her hand and passed her fingers through them.
 A few stuck.
 Unlike the air and rocks, they were neither warm nor cool.
 As she touched them, their colors absorbed into her skin.
 One landed on her finger, and she was able to observe it before it melted.
-It was the size of a drop of fine mist or spray from a fountain.
 She could taste it through her skin: lime and cherry and a bit spicy like chai.
 What an odd but wondrous sensation.
-She’d heard of synesthesia, but never thought she’d experience it.
+She’d heard of synesthesia but never thought she’d experience it.
 She wondered again what this cavern was.

 She was starting to get chilled and put on her sweater.
-The rock was cold as real underground rock is.
-She looked around to memorize everything.
-But the air was now air, the rocks just seemingly rocks, the pond was still a pond, and that was still a bit odd in an otherwise dry cave.
-She couldn’t see the frog or frogs.
+The rock was cold as real, underground rock is.
+She looked around to memorize everything, but the air was now air, the rocks just rocks, the pond was still a pond, and that was still a bit odd in an otherwise dry cave.
+She couldn’t see the frog.
 She wondered again how many were there.
 She no longer wondered if they really were there.
 She was sure.
 She looked up hoping to see what was above.
-No longer completely shrouded, it was, in fact, a dome.
+No longer completely shrouded, it was a dome.
 She even thought she could make out millions of tiny stars.
 She hoped she was one of them and stood searching for one that might be her.
 Finally, she sighed and decided to start back.
 As she reached the entrance to the tunnel, she heard tiny bells tinkling softly.
 “Goodbye,” she said to them, “I wish I could stay.
-I hope I get to come back,” and she walked through the tunnel, through the empty cellar, and up the steps.
-She would not be contacting the article’s author, but she did wonder what his experience had been and the experiences of others who had noticed the tunnel and ventured through it into the cavern, and then back to the chamber and the steps and to a very different world, a different self: one that now believed.
+I hope I get to come back,” and she walked back through the tunnel, through the empty cellar, and up the steps.
+She would not be contacting the article’s author, but she did wonder what his experience had been and the experiences of others who had noticed the tunnel and ventured through it into the cavern and then back to the chamber and the steps and to a very different world, a different self: one that now believed.
 She was grateful; so very, very grateful.

 Woodstock by Joni Mitchell, singer/song writer